chilcote/outset/README.md

 	/usr/local/outset/login-once
 	/usr/local/outset/login-every

 The `com.github.outset.on-demand.plist` launch agent runs any scripts you wish to be processed immediately, in the user context.
-You pass scripts and packages to the launchd job by placing them in the corresponding directory listed below.  `On-demand` scripts will be immediately removed by the `com.github.outset.cleanup.plist` launch daemon, so they will **not** run for subsequent logins:
+You pass scripts and packages to the launchd job by placing them in the corresponding directory listed below, and then terigger the `on-demand` run by touching the file at `/private/tmp/.com.github.outset.ondemand.launchd`, i.e. with a postinstall script. `On-demand` scripts will be immediately removed by the `com.github.outset.cleanup.plist` launch daemon, so they will **not** run for subsequent logins:

 	/usr/local/outset/on-demand